Hekkfern/Cpp-For-Everyone/source/annex01/coding-good-practices.rst

 Favor explicit return types over function return type deduction for normal functions.

 When defining a reference, place the ampersand next to the type (not the reference variable's name).

+If you want a const reference, reapply the const qualifier even when it's not strictly necessary, as it makes your intent clear and helps prevent mistakes.